mcantelon/node-mingy/README.md

 can be used to differentiate between users.
 Please see `examples/mud.js` for an example of this.

+## Web Server

+Mingy includes some experimental web functionality.
+Commands can be used to route requests.
+Please see `examples/webserver.js` for an example of this.

 ## Initialization

 To get easy access to Mingy's parser, command, and shell classes, include